Aïcha: Outlandish version

 In June 2003, Danish hip hop band Outlandish released an English version of the song, "Aicha", that was included on their album Bread & Barrels of Water (2002).
-Their version was produced by the band along with Mintman.
-The song peaked at number one in Germany, the Netherlands, Romania, Sweden, and Switzerland and became a top-10 hit Austria, Flanders, and Norway.
+Their version was produced and performed by Mintman, along with the band.
+The song peaked at number one in Germany, the Netherlands, Romania, Sweden, and Switzerland and became a top-10 hit in Austria, Flanders, and Norway.
 A video was also shot for the single.